hotforfeature/delightful-icons/README.md

 ### Compatibility

-On browsers that do not support CSS transforms, the icon will immediately change from one to another without a transition .
+On browsers that do not support CSS transforms, the icon will immediately change from one to another without a transition.

 - **IE 11** does not support CSS transforms on SVG elements.
 - [**Microsoft Edge** is considering CSS transforms for SVG](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/supportcsstransformsonsvg/).